-In-vitro fertilisation or IVF is a fascinating, paradoxical space: commonly used synonymously with ART, this market sustains itself not just on the conditions of primary or acquired infertility, but significantly on the ‘irresponsibility’ of women who delay their childbearing plans.
-It is a market which criticizes that very constituency which helps it thrive.
-The paradoxes go back a longer way: Sarojini N. and Vrinda Marwah point out how the Indian state, in a rather counter-intuitive way, welcomed the advent of technologies that facilitate reproduction, viz. the ARTs, specifically in order to help the state achieve its prior-set target of stemming population growth (1).
+In-vitro fertilisation or IVF is a fascinating, paradoxical space: commonly used synonymously with ART, i.e. assisted reproductive technologies, this market sustains itself not just on the conditions of primary or acquired infertility, but significantly on the ‘irresponsibility’ of women who delay their childbearing plans.
+It is a market which thrives by criticizing the very constituency which helps it sustain.
+The paradoxes go back a longer way: Sarojini N. and Vrinda Marwah point out how the Indian state, in a rather counter-intuitive way, welcomed the advent of technologies that facilitate reproduction, viz. the ARTs, in order to help the state achieve its prior-set target of stemming population growth (4).
 The Indian state was married to the idea of family planning right from 1951, and, of the various methods it promoted and implemented, controversial and otherwise, tubal ligation was – and remains – a top choice.
-However, India also had a high neonatal and infant mortality rate and women were known to resist tubal ligation.
-Against this backdrop, the promise of the ARTs showed the state a wonderful way out of quagmire: a 1984 ICMR document observed –
+However, India also had a high neonatal and infant mortality rate2 and women were known to resist tubal ligation.
+Against this backdrop, the promise of the ARTs showed the state a wonderful way out of the impasse: a 1984 ICMR document observed –

 If a couple is convinced that pregnancy could be achieved with certainty by the IVF-Embryo Transfer technique, in the event of their losing the existing children, they might readily accept tubal sterilization as a method of family planning.
 Thus, in vitro fertilization could be of great relevance to our national welfare programme.
-(Qtd. in 1, pp-**, emphasis added)
+(Qtd. in 4, pp-**, emphasis added)

 It is indeed telling that right from its days of infancy in India, the ARTs never had a linear relationship with the state-market.
 The state advocated for the acceptance of these technologies because of their indirect ability to make people accept sterilization.
 But soon the state took a backseat, allowing the private sector come to the fore, set prices, function without regulatory mechanisms, and make promises of high success rates for IVF.
 The ARTs promised women they could ‘enjoy’ life and only when they would want to succumb to their maternal desires, it would come to their rescue.
-Companies such Facebook, Apple and Google and some other global brands have offered to bear the cost if their employees or their spouses decide to freeze their eggs (2).
-Of course the same market also took its turn to criticize these same women for delaying their childbearing plans.
+Companies such Facebook, Apple and Google and some other global brands offered to bear the cost if their employees or their spouses decided to freeze their eggs (5).
+People could freeze embryos too.
+The ARTs assured people – especially women – that they could turn the biological clock the other way around, and definitely stop it for long stretches.
+It is thus nothing short of an irony that the market also took its turn to criticize these same women for delaying their childbearing plans.